Observability

 - Outputs: The data returned by this step (expandable)

 - Thoughts: The model's internal reasoning, displayed with a distinct dashed border.
-Only present on LLM spans when
+Present on LLM spans whenever the provider returns thinking content — set

-reasoning: trueis set in the agent configuration - Metadata: Additional context such as the model name, retry count, or tool error details (expandable)
+reasoning_efforton the agent configuration to control how much. - Metadata: Additional context such as the model name, retry count, or tool error details (expandable)

 Trace Example